Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Over (136.5)

-Alabama has a 21-12-0 record against the spread so far this season compared to San Diego State, who is 17-15-0 ATS.
-The Crimson Tide are 15-18-0 and the Aztecs are 13-19-0 in terms of hitting the over.
-The two teams score an average of 154.2 points per game, 17.7 more points than this matchup's total.
+Alabama has a 21-12-0 record against the spread this season compared to San Diego State, who is 17-15-0 ATS.
+The Crimson Tide have a 15-18-0 record hitting the over, while games involving the Aztecs have a record of 13-19-0 when it comes to hitting the over.
+The teams score 154.2 points per game, 17.7 more points than this matchup's total.
 Alabama is 5-5 against the spread and 9-1 overall over its last 10 contests, while San Diego State has gone 6-4 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.